daniyal-h/weather-wise-app/docs/ProjectPlan.md

 - **"As a user, I want to know if any offline data is unavailable."**

 #### Dev Tasks:
-- Create probable exceptions and writ tests (2 hours)
+- Create probable exceptions and write tests (5 hours)

 ### Additions needed based on Iteration 2 completion:
 ### User Stories